ExabeamLabs/Content-Library-CIM2/README.md

 ## How do I use it?

-The Content Library contains information about parsers, events, models, and rules.
+The New-Scale Content Library contains information about parsers, events, models, and rules.
 It shows what content is available and how the content elements map to one and other.
 To use the library, find your version of Advanced Analytics and drill into the information in one of the following ways:

 - <b>Data Sources</b> – Click Data Sources and select a vendor and a product that are the source of specific data.
 View the activity types, the parsers, and the number of rules and models Exabeam employs to cover this data source.
 Drill down further to view the parser syntax or the names of the rules and models.